-I am currently obsessed with all things lemon – Low Fodmap Spicy Lemon Pasta with Shrimp, Low Fodmap Lemon Poppy Seed Muffins and now, Low Fodmap Lemon Roasted Chicken.
+I am currently loving all things lemon-flavored – Low FODMAP Spicy Lemon Pasta with Shrimp, Low FODMAP Lemon Poppy Seed Muffins and now, Low FODMAP Lemon Roasted Chicken.
 I love the fresh citrusy flavor that lemons add to just about any dish, including this one!

-- 1 whole chicken
+- 1 (4 to 5-pound) whole chicken

-- ¼ cup softened butter (or ghee)
+- ¼ cup softened ghee

-- 1 lemons, zest and juice of
+- 1 teaspoon lemon zest

 - Salt and pepper

 - Line a roasting pan with aluminum foil.
-Pat chicken dry with paper towels and place, breast side up, in lined roasting pan.
+Pat chicken dry with paper towels and place, breast side up, in a lined roasting pan.

 - Using fingers, rub the lemon-ghee mixture all over.
 Sprinkle with lemon juice and season with salt and pepper.